camba1/cwit_2020/README.md

 ##### K8s Manifests

-The K8s manifests can be found in the `./Kubernetes` folder. they were created using Kompose and then tweaked to match the needs of the demo.
+There are 4 folders containing Kubernetes manifests and they are menat to build on each other as we proceed through the demo:

+- **Kubernetes**: Contains manifests for the node app and MariaDB
+- **KubernetesWRedis**: Manifests for the node app, MariaDB and Redis setup as 3 separate deployments.
+- **KubernetesSideCar** Manifests for the node app, MariaDB and Redis but uses Redis as a sidecar for the node app.
+In other words, Redis runs in the same pod as the node app.
+- **KubernetesSecret** Replaces moves some of the environment variables for the node app from the configMap to a K* secret.
+- **KubernetesKustomize** Uses Kustomize to build variant of the node app deployment manifest so that it may be deploy to different environments

+The initial manifest where created using Kompose, which converted our docker-compose files to K* manifests.

 Kompose out of the box may not create exactly what you need, but gets you 80% - 90% there.
-The final modified files are in the Kubernetes folder already, but you could recreate the original output from Kompose using:
+The final modified files are in the Kubernetes folders already, but you could recreate the original output from Kompose:

 ``` bash
 mkdir KubernetesOrig